ciscorx/smart_device_svr/README.md

           luasocket must have in its src directory a copy of lua.h luaconf.h and luaxlib.h pertaining to lua-5.1, which have already been provided.

+          The following scripts are copied to /usr/bin: send_to_smart_device_svr.lua
+             start_smart_device_svr.sh

 ## Scheduling:
-          The following scripts must be placed in /usr/bin: send_to_smart_device_svr.lua
-             start_smart_device_svr.sh

           This is the crontab I've been using ( set with crontab -e, notice that there are no seconds fields ):